-If passenger numbers continue to grow at their current rate, there could be the need for a new airport terminal with an airside link between the existing terminal and the new terminal next to HS2 Station during this phase.
+If passenger numbers continue to grow at their current rate, there could be the need for a combined airport/ HS2 terminal with an airside link between the existing terminal and the new combined terminal during this phase.
 Such a terminal would include all airside and landside facilities.
 It would also require ancillary facilities such as parking and access.
-It could be a landmark feature, representing the gateway into the UK Central Hub, providing seamless connectivity between HS2 and the airport and facilitating the wider development of The Hub to maximise the economic and social benefits of HS2 and the Airport.
+It could be a landmark feature, representing the gateway into the UKC Hub, providing seamless connectivity between HS2 and the airport and facilitating the wider development of the Hub to maximise the economic and social benefits of HS2 and the Airport.